Policies and Procedures

 Due to fire safety, residents are not permitted to burn candles, incense, potpourri or tart burners (with either flame or electric outlet) or create any “open flame” situation at any time.
 Fireplaces in residence halls and houses may not be used.

 In order to promote a more positive living environment, vandalism is not tolerated.
 Each resident is responsible for the condition of his/her room as well as all common areas within the living unit where he/she resides.

 Repair costs for vandalism are charged to the individuals responsible whenever possible.
 When the individuals responsible for damages cannot be identified, these common area damages may be charged collectively to residents of the living unit where the act of vandalism occurred.

 The College reserves the right to charge all residents for common area damages when the responsible person(s) is not identified.
-Damage charge appeals must be in writing within thirty days of billing date.
+Damage charge appeals must be in writing within 30 days of billing date.

 Residents are not permitted to modify a student room or apartment except as permitted by the loft policy.